51Degrees/specifications/pipeline-specification/features/properties.md

 ## Property metadata

-All [Flow Elements](../conceptual-overview.md#flow-element) must expose metadata describing details of the Properties that they can populate.
+All [Flow Elements](../conceptual-overview.md#flow-element) MUST expose metadata describing details of the Properties that they can populate.

-In addition, it must be possible to get Property metadata at the Pipeline level for all Properties that can be populated by all Flow Elements in the Pipeline.
+In addition, it MUST be possible to get Property metadata at the Pipeline level for all Properties that can be populated by all Flow Elements in the Pipeline.